-Deferred tax is provided using the balance sheet approach on temporary differences/between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes at the exporting date of the date of the carrying date of the carrying
+Deferred tax is provided using the balance sheet approach on temporary differences between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date.
+Deferred tax liabilities and assets are recognized for all taxable temporary differences

-Deferred tax assets are recognized for unused tax losses to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carry forward of unused tax losses can be utilized.
+Deferred tax assets are recognized for unused tax losses to the extent that it is probable that taxagrecognized will be available against which the deductible temporary differences, and the carry forward of unused tax losses can be utilized.